-The second international "Fascination of Plants Day" will be launched under the umbrella of the European Plant Science Organisation (EPSO).
+The international "Fascination of Plants Day 2015" will be launched again under the umbrella of the European Plant Science Organisation (EPSO).
 The goal of this activity is to get as many people as possible around the world fascinated by plants and enthused about the importance of plant science for agriculture, in sustainably producing food, as well as for horticulture, forestry, and all of the non-food products such as paper, timber, chemicals, energy, and pharmaceuticals.
 The role of plants in environmental conservation will also be a key message.

 Everybody is welcome to join this initiative!

 We invite many others to join in, ranging from schools to horticulture and anyone who feels to have a suited contribution to this initiative.
-Many plant science institutions, universities, botanical gardens, and museums, together with farmers and companies, have opened their doors at the Fascination of Plants Day 2012, with a variety of plant-based events for all the family - just look at the “Success Story” links in the given countries by clicking “Countries”.
+Many plant science institutions, universities, botanical gardens, and museums, together with farmers and companies, have opened their doors at the Fascination of Plants Day 2012 and 2013, with a variety of plant-based events for all the family - just look at the “Success Story” links in the given countries by clicking “Countries”.
 Again, the media are invited to join in, and scientists, farmers, politicians and industrialists will discuss with them and present the latest state-of-the-art research and breakthroughs in the plant science world and explore all of the new potential applications plant science can offer.